CW-complexes and minimal Hilbert vector of graded Artinian Gorenstein algebras: On the Hilbert vector of GAG algebras

 then

-Moreover, if $U$ has minimal dimension between the irreducible components of $U^{(n,d)}_{st}$, then between the annihilators of the elements of $R_d$, $\Ann(f)_2$ is generated by the maximum number of degree $2$ monomials. \end{lemma} \begin{prf} The inequality between the dimensions is trivial by the bilinearity of
+Moreover, under opportune hypothesis, if $U=U^{(n,d)}_{FP}$ (the full Perazzo locus, see Equation \eqref{eq5}) then between the annihilators of the elements of $\K\left[x_1,\dotsc,x_{n+\tau(n,d-1)}\right]_d$, $\Ann(f)_k$ is generated by the maximum number of degree $k$ monomials. \end{lemma} \begin{prf} The inequality between the dimensions is trivial by the bilinearity of

-in particular, the vector space on the right hand side of that inequality has minimal dimension between the vector subspaces of $R_{d-2}$ such that: they are generated by the images of degree $d$ monomials via $B_2$, and these monomials determine a polynomial $g$ such that $[g]\in U^{(n,d)}_{st}$.
+in particular, the vector space on the right hand side of that inequality has minimal dimension between the vector subspaces of $R_{d-k}$ such that: they are generated by the images of degree $d$ monomials via $B_k$, and these monomials determine a polynomial $g$ such that $[g]\in U^{(m,d)}_{st}$.